 EducationUSA Alumni Fair

-Each Fall, EducationUSA Armenia organizes EducationUSA Alumni Fair.
+Each Spring, EducationUSA Armenia organizes EducationUSA Alumni Fair.
 U.S. Foreign Service officers and family members, other U.S. citizens, and Armenian alumni of U.S. universities volunteer to represent their U.S. colleges and universities and share their personal U.S. education experiences, creating the unique chance for visitors to learn about what it is like to study in the U.S. directly from alumni.

 International Education Week (IEW)